CodeNextAdmin/Raspimon_Academy/README.md

 # Raspimon Academy

-# Welcome
+The Raspimon Academy project was developed by Google's Code Next program for CS Ed Week (2020).
+This guide will help you get started.
+You will need a Raspberry Pi, and a SenseHat unit, along with an SD card with the [Raspberry Pi OS](https://www.raspberrypi.org/software/).

-Welcome to your Raspimon on your Raspberry Pi.
-This quick guide will help you get started.
+The activities and challenges will teach you some basic Python programming, as well as some concepts in computer vision and creative computing.
+Have coding!

 ## How to download code from GitHub
 - Locate the green "Code" button on the right side of the page near the "About" section